Bank of England tells lenders to brace for economic storm

 Register now for FREE unlimited access to Reuters.com

-LONDON, July 5 (Reuters) - The Bank of England warned on Tuesday that the economic outlook for Britain and the world had darkened and told banks to ramp up capital buffers to ensure they can weather the storm.
+LONDON, July 5 (Reuters) - The Bank of England warned on Tuesday that the economic prospects for Britain and the world had darkened since the start of the year and told banks to ramp up capital buffers to ensure they could weather the storm.

-"The economic outlook for the UK and globally has deteriorated materially," the BoE said as it published its latest Financial Stability Report, adding that developments around the war in Ukraine would be a key factor.
+"The global economic outlook has deteriorated markedly.
+Global financial conditions as a whole have tightened significantly," Bailey told a news conference after the BoE published its half-yearly Financial Stability Report (FSR).

+Developments around the war in Ukraine would also be key, the BoE added.

 Register now for FREE unlimited access to Reuters.com